 - With the increase in temperature, the random motion as well as the rate of collision among the particles also increased.
 This gave extra momentum (driving force) of the rate of rotatory motion.
 The rise in temperature also changed the state of primordial matter from solid to gaseous particles.
 Thus, the original cold and motionless cloud of matter became in due course a vast hot nebula and started rotating around its axis.

-- With continuous rise in temperature and rate of rotatory motion, the nebula started expanding in size.
+- With a continuous rise in temperature and rate of rotatory motion, the nebula started expanding in size.

 - According to Immanuel Kant – As the heat increased, the size of nebula increased and as the size of nebula increased, the angular velocity or rotatory speed further increased.

-- The nebula started spinning so rapidly that an irregular ring was separated from the middle part of nebula and was ultimately thrown off due to centrifugal force.
+- The nebula started spinning so rapidly that an irregular ring was separated from the middle part of the nebula and was ultimately thrown off due to centrifugal force.

-- By the repetition of the same process a system of concentric rings (nine) were separated from the nebula.
+- By the repetition of the same process a system of concentric rings (nine) was separated from the nebula.
 The residual central mass of the nebula remained as the sun, and all the matters of each ring were aggregated at a point to form a core or a knot which ultimately grew as a planet in due course of time.

 - According to Kant there was a primordial matter in the universe, but, he did not explain the source of the origin of the primordial matter.

-- Kant did not explain the source of energy to cause random motion of the particles of the primordial matter which were cold and motionless in the initial stage.
+- Kant did not explain the source of energy to cause the random motion of the particles of the primordial matter which were cold and motionless in the initial stage.

 2. Nebular hypothesis of Laplace

 Laplace (French Mathematician) propounded his theory in 1796.
-Laplace’s nebular hypothesis was in some way similar to Gaseous hypothesis of Kant and appears like the modified version of Kant’s hypothesis.
+Laplace’s nebular hypothesis was in some way similar to the Gaseous hypothesis of Kant and appears like the modified version of Kant’s hypothesis.

 - He assumed that there was a huge and hot gaseous nebula in the space.